-Represents less than one percent of class.
+\ Represents less than one percent of class.

-Based upon information furnished to the Company by the named persons and information contained in filings with the Securities and Exchange Commission ("SEC").
+- (1) Based upon information furnished to the Company by the named persons and information contained in filings with the Securities and Exchange Commission ("SEC").
 Under SEC rules, a person is deemed to own beneficially shares over which the person has or shares voting or investment power or which the person has the right to acquire beneficial ownership within 60 days.
-Unless otherwise indicated, the named persons have sole voting and investment power with respect to shares shown as owned by them.

-Based on 22,741,582 shares outstanding as of March 12, 2001, except as otherwise noted.
-Shares of Common Stock subject to currently exercisable options are deemed outstanding for purposes of computing the percentage of class for the person or group holding such options but are not deemed outstanding for purposes of computing the percentage of class for any other person or group.

-Includes 202,028 shares subject to options exercisable within 60 days, 1,420,230 shares held in two GRATs, and 975,210 shares held in a family limited partnership.
-Mr. Schnatter holds sole voting and investment power for all such shares.
+Unless otherwise indicated, the n amed persons have sole voting and investment power with respect to shares shown as owned by them. - (2) Based on 20,900,240 shares outstanding as of March 15, 2002, except as noted otherwise.
+Shares of Common Stock subject to currently exercisable options are deemed outstanding for purposes of computing the percentage of class for the person or group holding such options but are not deemed outstanding for purposes of computing the percentage of class for any other person or group. - (3) Includes 287,778 shares subject to options exercisable within 60 days, 786,690 shares held in two GRATs, and 975,210 shares held in a family limited partnership.
+Mr. Schnatter holds sole voting and investment power for all such shares. - (4) Represents shares subject to options exercisable within 60 days. - (5) Includes 157,002 shares subject to options exercisable within 60 days. - (6) Represents shares subject to options exercisable within 60 days. - (7) Includes 43,346 shares subject to options exercisable within 60 days.

-Mr. Hurst resigned from the Company effective December 31, 2000; his beneficial ownership is shown as of that date.

-Includes 191,501 shares subject to exercisable options.

-Includes 104,752 shares subject to options exercisable within 60 days.

-Represents 57,250 shares subject to options exercisable within 60 days.

-Represents 4,500 shares subject to options exercisable within 60 days.

-Mr. Barron resigned from the Company effective February 10, 2001; his beneficial ownership is shown as of that date.

-Represents 52,864 shares subject to exercisable options.

-Includes 18,000 shares subject to options exercisable within 60 days and 9,000 shares held in a trust of which Mr. Gaunce is co-trustee with shared voting and investment power.

-Includes 19,500 shares subject to options exercisable within 60 days and 1,800 shares held by Mr. Laughery's spouse, as to which shares Mr. Laughery disclaims beneficial ownership.

-Includes 665,804 shares subject to options exercisable within 60 days.

-Includes 18,500 shares subject to options exercisable within 60 days, 9,000 shares held by a partnership in which Mr. Pierce has a 50% interest, as to which Mr. Pierce shares voting and investment power, and 114 shares held by Mr. Pierce's spouse, as to which shares Mr. Pierce disclaims beneficial ownership.

-Includes 47,250 shares subject to options exercisable within 60 days.

-Includes 1,680,014 shares subject to options exercisable within 60 days held by all directors and executive officers.

-As disclosed in a Schedule 13G filed with the SEC.
-Reflects beneficial ownership (based on sole or shared voting or dispositive power) of the reporting entity and its affiliates reported as of December 31, 2000.
-Percentage of class is shown as disclosed in the filing.
+- (8) Includes 22,500 shares subject to options exercisable within 60 days and 9,000 shares held in a trust of which Mr. Gaunce is co-trustee with shared voting and investment power. - (9) Represents 24,000 shares subject to options exercisable within 60 days and 1,800 shares held by Mr. Laughery's spouse, as to which shares Mr. Laughery disclaims beneficial ownership. - (10) Includes 665,804 shares subject to options exercisable within 60 days. - (11) Includes 23,000 shares subject to options exercisable within 60 days, 9,000 shares held by a partnership in which Mr. Pierce has a 50% interest, as to which Mr. Pierce shares voting and investment power, and 114 shares held by Mr. Pierce's spouse, as to which shares Mr. Pierce disclaims beneficial ownership. - (12) Includes 68,250 shares subject to options exercisable within 60 days. - (13) Includes 1,812,929 shares subject to options exercisable within 60 days held by all directors and executive officers. - (14) As disclosed in a Schedule 13G filed with the SEC.
+Reflects beneficial ownership (based on sole or shared voting or dispositive power) of the reporting entity and its affiliates reported as of December 31, 2001.

-As disclosed in a Schedule 13G filed with the SEC.
-Reflects beneficial ownership (based on sole or shared voting or dispositive power) of the reporting entity and its affiliates reported as of February 12, 2001.
-Percentage of class is shown as disclosed in the filing.

-Michael W. Pierce

-As disclosed in a Schedule 13G filed with the SEC.
-Reflects beneficial ownership (based on sole or shared voting or dispositive power) of the reporting entity and its affiliates reported as of February 9, 2001.
 Percentage of class is shown as disclosed in the filing.